n) Provisions, Contingent Liabilities and Contingent Assets

 d) Commitments

-i) The company has been allotted Plot No- NH-31 in Sector Omega-1, Greater Noida by Greater Noida Industrial Development Authority (GNIDA) for a total amount of H 76.27 million on 18th March 2023.
-The company has already deposited H 74.75 million by 31st March, 2024.
+i) The company had been allotted Plot No- NH-31 in Sector Omega-1, Greater Noida by Greater Noida Industrial Development Authority (GNIDA) on 18th March 2023.
+The total consideration to be paid was H 95.72 million (including payment towards lease charges).
+The company has already deposited H 95.72 million by 31st March, 2025 (including payment towards lease charges).
 The land is yet to be registered in the name of the company.

 a) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property.